 4Madeira Island, Portugal 🇵🇹

-Any island in the wild Atlantic Ocean is destined have a remoteness quality to it and Madeira is no exception.
+Any island in the wild Atlantic Ocean is destined have a remoteness quality to it and Madeira Island is no exception.
 Despite being a common getaway for European tourists (especially from Northern Europe) and known as the birthplace of Portuguese soccer legend Cristiano Ronaldo, it still remains hidden in the shade of Lisbon or Porto.

 A great nature getaway, the island is known for its colorful and vibrant events throughout the year.
 The New Year’s Festivities in particular attract thousands of people to see the world-famous fireworks show.